Florida Helmet Laws, Explained

 Proponents of this law equate the freedom of riding a motorcycle to the freedom of being allowed to ride helmetless.
 Opponents argue that motorcyclists are automatically at a disadvantage on the road and should do all they can to be safe.

 Either way, if you are a motorcyclist, be sure you are aware of all the facts before choosing to ride without a helmet.
 For example, a helmet-less motorcyclist is three times more likely to suffer a serious brain injury than a rider wearing a helmet.
-Also, remember than nearly half of all states do require helmets by law, so if you intended to leave Florida, put that helmet on: Alabama, Georgia, Louisiana, and Mississippi all require this protection!
+Also, remember that nearly half of all states do require helmets by law, so if you intended to leave Florida, put that helmet on: Alabama, Georgia, Louisiana, and Mississippi all require this protection!
 Because riding without a helmet does potentially open you up to more serious injuries, consider Uninsured Motorist Coverage, in case your accident occurs with an uninsured driver.

 If you are a driver who’s been in a crashing involving a motorcycle, make sure you consult with a lawyer who understands the ins and outs of motorcycle law.
 Contact the lawyers at Zimmet & Zimmet for a free consultation today.